GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-enterprise/index.md

 These and other enterprise extension controls are set by administrators using policies in the [extensions atomic policy group][ent-ext-admin-policies].

-**Version pinning:** In an enterprise context, it can be a problem when software versions update unexpectedly; these changes can necessitate new training and procedures or interfere with integrations.
-For organizations with a private Chrome Web Store enabled, administrators can designate specific versions of extensions that users in the organization can install.

 ## Non-webstore installations {: #side-loading }

-There are ways to install enterprise extensions without using the Chrome Web Store, such as those described in this section.
+There are ways to install enterprise extensions without requiring users to go to the Chrome Web Store, such as those described in this section.

-**Force install:** Administrators can set policies that automatically install extensions for users in the organization.
-This is typically used for extensions that support workflows and other core business operation.
+**Force install:** Administrators can set policies that automatically and silently install extensions for users in the organization.
+This is typically used for extensions that support workflows and other core business operations.

+{% Aside }
+Users can't remove extensions that are force installed.
+{% endAside }

 See the [ExtensionInstallForcelist][ent-ext-admin-forcelist] documentation to learn more about this feature.